Arabia dawning

 VéleményhírlevélJobban mondva - heti véleményhírlevél - ahol a hét kiemelt témáihoz fűzött személyes gondolatok összeérnek, részletek itt.

-The Arabian Peninsula is a compelling pivot between Asia, Africa, the Middle East, and Europe.
-Its connective force comes not merely from Saudi Arabia’s status as a global oil superpower, but also from the kingdom's sweeping modernization underway.
-This transformation is led by the Custodian of the Two Holy Mosques, King Salman bin Abdulaziz, and Crown Prince Mohammed bin Salman (MBS), who announced their ambitious social reforms and a thriving long-term government program called Vision 2030 in 2017.
-As a result, the country has undergone such social, economic and cultural changes in just a few years that might take other nations a century to achieve.
+The Arabian peninsula is a compelling pivot between Asia, Africa, the Mid-East and Europe.
+Its connective force comes not merely from the fact that Saudi Arabia is an oil superpower in the world, but because it goes through immense modernisation.
+This transformation is led by the Custodian of the Two Holy Mosques, King Salman bin Abdulaziz and Crown Prince Mohammed Bin Salman (MBS) who announced their ambitious social reforms and a thriving long-term government programme called Vision 2030 in 2017.
+As a result, the country has undergone such social, economical and cultural changes in just several years other countries would not go through in a century’s time.

-Modernization has no uniform receipe across the globe.
-It is a cultural, as well as an economic process that boasts local characteristics and specialities.
-MBS appears to be taking moderate, well though-out steps in implementing the reforms.
-He believes in a gradual and smooth transition, because he has identified that – on the one hand - he needs to preserve Saudi Arabia’s security and prevailing good partnership with both the West and the US, and to maintain good living standards, Saudi Arabia's traditions and religion-centered lifestyle, on the other.
+Modernisation is a cultural as well as economic procedure that has local characteristics and specialities.
+MBS is moderate and considerate in the modernisation process.
+He believes in a smooth transition, because he has well identified that he needs to preserve Saudi Arabia’s security and thus prevailing good partnership with the West and the US, on one hand and maintain good living standards, on the other.

-Lately, the reforms have intensified, but they are not unprecedented.
-The Kingdom of Saudi Arabia became a member of major international and intergovernmental organizations - such as the United Nations, the World Trade Organization, the World Bank and the Arab League - not long after World War II.
-In 1981, it co-established the Gulf Co-operation Council, and joined the G20 in 2008.
+Reforms have been intensified lately but not unprecedented.
+The Kingdom of Saudi Arabia became member of major international and intergovernmental organisations such as the United Nations, the World Trade Organisation, the World Bank the Arab League not long after the II.
+World War already, co-established the Gulf Countries Cooperation in 1981 and joined the G20 in 2008.

-MBS is busy framing a new social contract with Saudi Arabia's diverse population.
-The contract relies on providing ample social well-being and a fair redistribution, making less bureaucracy, less corruption, more social inclusion, more social mobility and good living standards the key driving forces of his ambitious plans.
+MBS is busy framing a new social contract with a diverse population of Saudi Arabia relying on providing ample social well-being and fair redistribution:less bureaucracy, less corruption, more social inclusion, more social mobility and good standards of living are the key driving forces behind his ambitious plans.

-Saudi Arabia granted women the right to drive not merely as a symbolic gesture of emancipation, but as a strategic decision to boost the economy by retaining the millions of dollars previously sent home by immigrant taxi drivers, who had been earning fares from Saudi women.
+Saudi Arabia granted women the right to drive not just as a gestural move in the name of emancipation but stemming from a rational decision to facilitate economy by withholding millions of dollars immigrant taxi drivers had been sending home from the fares paid by Saudi women formerly.

 Representative media trends

-One of the biggest media conglomerates in the MENA region, MBC - the Middle East Broadcasting Company – was initially established in 1991 by media mogul Waleed Al Ibrahim.
-Inspired by the free speech tendencies of the West, he put the conglomerates' registered headquarters into London.
-When Dubai made a favorable offer and ensured both a stable business environment and a platform to air diverse views, MBC no longer had a reason to stay in London, and it relocated to the United Arab Emirates.
-In the past few years Riyadh has loosened its grip on media centralization and control, o MBC is now relocating to the Saudi capital.
-During my visit, I was happy to learn about the new buildings under construction at the premise of Al Arabiya Television Channel.
+One of the biggest media conglomerates in the MENA region, MBC - Middle East Broadcasting Company – was initially established in London in 1991 by media mogul, Waleed Al Ibrahim because freedom of speech was something he found in the West.
+When Dubai made a good offer and ensured freedom of speech would be provided there was no reason for MBC to stay in London and reallocated to the United Arab Emirates.
+As Riyadh is loosening its grip on media control, MBC is now relocating to the Saudi capital.
+I was happy to learn about the new buildings under construction at the premise of Al Arabiya Television Channel when I was paying a visit.

-The role of a media mogul like Sheik Waleed is to abide by the rules, but not to the extent that he would lose viewers.
-My host at Al Arabiya confirmed that there was no significant government controll on how Al Arabiya reports on international issues, such as the Gaza conflict.
-The Saudi government and Media Ministry encourage them to be objective, factual and fair.
+The role of a media mogul like Sheik Waleed is to abide by the rules but not to the extent that he looses viewers.
+My host at Al Arabiya confirmed there was no significant government controll on how Al Arabiya reports on international subjects as the Gaza conflict.
+The Saudi Government and Media Ministry encourage them to be objective, factual and fair.

-Governmental and economic stakeholders are working hand in hand to modernize the Islamic society of the Arabian peninsula, without compromizing on respecting and preserving Saudi customs and traditions.
+Governmental and economic stakeholders are working hand in hand to modernize the islamic society of the Arabian peninsula, without compromising on respecting and preserving Saudi customs and traditions.

-Not long after the turn of the century, MBC General Manager Abdul Rahman Rashed confirmed in an interview that their objective was to modernize and liberalize the mindset of Arab and Saudi people.
+Not long after the turn of the century, in an interview, Abdul Rahman Rashed, General Manager of MBC confirmed their objective was to modernise and liberalise how arabs and saudi people think.

-Will the futuristic NEOM project, featuring the sci-fi "Line" structure stretching 170 kilometers across the desert from the Red Sea to the city of Tabuk, be realized by the end of the decade?
-Will the Crown Prince’s dream of generating 50% of the Kingdom’s energy from renewable sources within five years come true?
-Will Saudi Arabia achieve the goals of Vision 2030, including reducing unemployment to below 7 percent in the short term?
-Will women’s participation in the workforce increase significantly?
-Will renewable energy replace fossil fuels in the Arabian desert?
-And by 2030, will we see self-driving cars speeding through the Mars-like landscape of the Nefud Desert?
+Will the futuristic linear city called the Line be spanning 170 kilometers across the desert from the Red Sea Coast by the end of this decade?
+Will the dream of Crown Prince come true to achieve 50% of the Kingdom’s total energy generation from renewable sources in five years time?
+Will the targets of Vision 2030 be met to decrease unemployment under 7%?
+Shall we see tourism becoming a considerable part of the Saudi economy?
+Will women’s participation increase significantly?
+Will renewable energy replace fossil fuels in the years to come?
+And last but not least: will self-driving cars roam the Martian Nefud desert by year 2030?

 A téma legfrissebb hírei